RESPONSIBILITIES OF THE POSITION

 - Renown affiliation –In the summer of 2021, the university announced a generational partnership agreement between the University of Nevada, Reno School of Medicine, and Renown Health to establish the first fully integrated health system in Nevada.
 The agreement expands clinical training and clinical research programs as well as access to clinical care for all Nevadans.

-Review of applications will begin June 7, 2023, and continue until the position is filled.
+Review of applications will begin immediately and continue until the position is filled.
 Applicants should write a brief statement (one page maximum) about how you would contribute toward UNR’s mission of creating a culturally inclusive environment in the role for which you are applying and attach it to their cover letter.
 To apply for this position please click on the Apply button, complete the brief application process, and upload your resume with an accompanying cover letter and diversity statement.
-Nominations for this position may be emailed to Sharon Meagher at email@example.com.
+Nominations for this position and questions about the status of the search may be emailed to Sharon Meagher at email@example.com.
 Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895 or email firstname.lastname@example.org.

 Visit the University of Nevada, Reno website at https://www.unr.edu